 A shortfall can happen for a number of reasons:

-It’s important to shed load before capacity is exceeded to avoid a National Grid blackout.
+It’s important to reduce load before capacity is exceeded to avoid a National Grid blackout.

 How Powerco responds